climate-ai/truebranch/README.md

 ## Requiremens:
 This project was built with a virtual environment, using conda.
 The requirements.txt lists all needed packages.
 The conda virtual environment file "truebranch.yml" can be downloaded and activated with the command: conda env create -f <environment-name>.yml (here: conda env create -f truebranch.yml)

+In this script, the embeddings are saved in the folder '/Users/Simona/Fresno_Area/'.
+Adapt this for your own use.

 ## 1. Collecting Tif files from google earth engine - Folder "TIF_Files_GEE"
 Naip tif images (representing high resolution drone images) and Sentinel tif images (at low resolution) are collected for the area around Fresno in California.